lucasguedesrodrigues/calculator-project/README.md

 # Getting Started with Create React App

-This project consists of a calculator made in react, html5 and css3.
+This project consists of a calculator made in react class, html5 and css3.

 ## Available Scripts